-- 7. (i) Tutors shall be appointed upon such conditions as to emoluments as the Governing Body shall determine at the time of appointment, or reappointment. - (ii) A Tutor shall be entitled to free residence in the College throughout the year and shall normally be expected to reside within twenty-five miles of Carfax during full term.
+- 5. Every Tutor shall be responsible for the direction and teaching of the pupils, that is, those in statu pupillari, assigned to her and may be required to lecture. - 6.
+Except as hereinafter provided, a Tutor shall be elected to an Official Fellowship with a probationary period to match that of the relevant University Department, where the Tutor has a joint appointment.
+For College-only appointments, the probationary period will be one year.
+The period of probation may be shortened. - 7. a) Tutors shall be appointed upon such conditions as to emoluments as the Governing Body shall determine at the time of appointment, or reappointment. - b) A Tutor shall be entitled to free residence in the College throughout the year and shall normally be expected to reside within twenty-five miles of Carfax during full term.
 If a Tutor decides to reside outside the College the Governing Body shall determine whether an allowance shall be made in lieu of free residence in the College, and the amount of such allowance. - 8.
 The Governing Body may grant leave of absence to a Tutor on such conditions as it shall determine.